ideoxan/koala/README.md

 <p align="center">🖥️ Koala is a web-based, open source code editor for the Ideoxan Website.</p>

 ## About
 This repository features the OSS version of the Koala editor that is used on the Ideoxan Website for lesson completion and course activities.
-Often times, the phrases "Ideoxan Editor" and "Koala" are used interchangably.
-Koala is simply just a nickname/codeword for the Ideoxan editor and is only used for this repository.
+Often times, the phrases "Ideoxan Editor" and "Koala" are used interchangeably.
+Koala is simply just a nickname/code word for the Ideoxan editor and is only used for this repository.

 <img width="50%" height="50%" align="right" src="https://raw.githubusercontent.com/ideoxan/ideoxan/master/content/www/static/img/webdrop.png">